rlennon/chickchickrun21/README.md

 ### Communication

-    <Slack, Teams, Email -pick one tool> is the preferred method of communication.
+    Slack is the preferred method of communication.
-    Communication in this order: <as above - tools and order of preference>
     If a demonstration is required use <tool>, record the session and upload to the Slack channel.
     Slack communications between "7 PM - 9 PM Irish Time".
     Raise a problem as soon as you see it.